 Boys also come to us in various states of meaninglessness.
 They have acquired dysfunctional routes, behaviors, and attitudes to satisfy primary needs of security and significance.
 Counseling and education here generally involve the integration of principles from various psychological disciplines and with varying philosophical underpinnings.
 We embrace the appropriation of this information where it can facilitate discipleship.
 Most Christian therapists would state with certainty that the foundation of any sound therapeutic process is finding one’s God-given purpose in this world.

 Counseling to Promote Healthy Choices

-Our curriculum is designed in such a way to emphasize introspective thinking and works hand-in-hand with our therapy.
+Our Bible-honoring curriculum is designed in such a way to emphasize introspective thinking and works hand-in-hand with our therapy.
 Tailored for the individual student, the work required encourages our students to examine areas of their lives that are in need of change.

-Each student is specially assigned to the caseload of a New Hope Boys Home on-site Counselor.
+Each student is specially assigned to the caseload of a New Hope Boys Home on-site licensed therapist.
 Along with individual and group counseling, this Counselor is also responsible to ensure a smooth delivery of all of New Hope Boys Home’s services to the student and family.
 The counselor is the point of contact for the family, available to answer questions and give updates on the student’s progress.

 Topics or Resources Used May Include:

 - Anger and Personal Rights, by Dave Batty

 - Growing Through Failure, by Dave Batty

 - Pathway to Christian Character, by Insight Group